Stedi-Public-Archive/typesuite/README.md

 ### Date handling

-Right now, you must convert Dates to a string manually.
+Right now, you must convert `Date`s to a string manually.
 This is due to a complication with one of the underlying libraries that TypeSuite uses and will be fixed in a later release.
-However, it will always be possible to provide a string for any field in the NetSuite API that holds a Date.
+However, it will always be possible to provide a string for any field in the NetSuite API that holds a `Date`.

 ```ts
   const dateTime = ZonedDateTime.of(LocalDateTime.parse("2020-01-01T00:00"), ZoneId.UTC);